SlaughterBlade/Co-Pilot/README.md

 ## 📝 Current Features & Commands

-All the commands are reigestered as slash "/" commands ,and the defaul prefix is "!".
+All the commands are reigestered as slash "/" commands ,and the default prefix is "!".

 ### General Commands